smuellerDD/libkcapi/README.md

 The output as well as the command line options are modeled according to the commands found in the coreutils package.

+In addition, the following tool is available:

+* kcapi-rng: This tool allows obtaining random numbers from the kernel crypto API RNGs.
+It shall allow users a similar operation as a `cat /dev/hwrand` call.

 These applications do not depend on any user space library other than the C-lib.